 Take AMD's $200 (about £159, AU$270; as of this writing) FX 9590 for example.
 It clocks in at 4.7GHz, or 5.0GHz with AMD Overdrive installed.
 Oh, and did we mention it has eight cores?

 That's twice the number of cores bolstered by the Core i7-6700K.
 But, according to PCMark tests conducted over at CPUBoss, Intel's rigid beast still comes out on top in terms of overall performance.

 Even though AMD's processor technically has a faster clock speed, as you can assume, with more cores comes a heavier workload.
 The clock speed doesn't mean much when carrying out the same tasks requires more effort from the CPU, and that's why – for now, at least – Intel's chips bring objectively better performance.

-If you're building a gaming PC, truthfully you should be using a discrete graphics card rather than relying on a CPU to run The Witcher 3, for instance.
-Even though we're finally reaching a point where integrated CPU graphics are packing enough power to allow for the existence of a gaming-centric Intel NUC, there's undoubtedly room for improvement.
+If you're building a gaming PC, truthfully you should be using a discrete graphics card rather than relying on a CPU to run games as demanding as The Witcher 3.
+Even though we're finally reaching a point where integrated graphics are powerful enough to run Overwatch without a separate GPU, there's still room for improvement.

 While there is no clear winner in the graphics department, survey says AMD is the better option for integrated graphics (for now), while Intel works best when coupled with a GPU.

 When you buy a new computer or even just a CPU, it's typically locked at a specific clock speed as indicated on the box.
 Some processors ship unlocked, allowing for higher clock speeds than recommended by the manufacturer, giving users more control over how they use their components (though, it does require some precautionary expertise).